Keep in touch

 - Share as widely as possible.

-- Include a link to your page on all correspondence, leaflets, door drops and digital channels.
+- Include a fundraising link on all correspondence, leaflets, and digital channels.

 More than ever before your digital presence is your presence